Collaborationist Chinese Army: Police

 The Japanese raised various local police and militia units to maintain order.
 Many of these organizations were given names such as "pacification committee" or others.
 In northern China, there were 63,000 local police officers, or about 130 per district.
 In addition there was an internal security police which consisted of 72,000 men, or about 200 per district, although its role was ambiguous.
 Sources report that different militias reached a total strength of about 200,000 in north China, although they were very poorly armed.
 Other militias included rural and volunteer guards, which were collectively known as the "Peace Preservation Corps".

 In Shanghai, the "Great Way Government" set up its own police force to keep public order in the city following the retreat of the Nationalist Army after the Battle of Shanghai.
 The first police were established under the leadership of Zhang Songlin, the former Jiangsu provincial police commander.
 Taxes were levied on imports and exports to provide the funding for this new force.
 This new Shanghai police force accepted anyone, including former criminals that had been released by the retreating Nationalists, and thus it was considered totally unreliable by the Japanese.
 It was recorded of having committed many crimes and was encouraged to rob citizens of their money because they were paid almost nothing.
 The police often looked the other way when crimes were being committed by others in return for bribes.
 Efforts to improve its performance included the setting up of a cadet training course which took in 300 cadets.
 It grew from an initial strength of 64 men upon its creation in 1938 to 6,125 personnel by February 1939, and had 11 branch bureaus, 5 police stations, and 8 special units, including a training center, river police corps, and a hospital.
 The Shanghai police continued to function after the creation of Wang Jingwei's government and the dissolution of the Great Way municipal authority, and further increased to 7,501 as of January 1941.

 A Gendarmerie Command was also organized in Beijing.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Other military units

 There were numerous other collaborationist units that operated in other parts of China under the Japanese.
-The most notable were the armed forces of the separate puppet state of Manchukuo, along with minor units, such as the early East Hopei Army (1935–37, later merged with the Provisional Government Army), and the Inner Mongolian Army, mainly operating in the puppet state of Mengjiang (which was made an autonomous region of the Reorganized National Government, but was de facto independent).
+The most notable were the armed forces of the separate puppet state of Manchukuo, along with minor units, such as the early East Hebei Army (1935–37, later merged with the Provisional Government Army), and the Inner Mongolian Army, mainly operating in the puppet state of Mengjiang (which was made an autonomous region of the Reorganized National Government, but was de facto independent).